-Shane McCoy is the Technical Training Director for Wil-Kil Pest Control, a regional pest management company providing quality pest management for residential and commercial properties throughout Southeastern Wisconsin.
+Shane McCoy is the Director of Quality and Technical Training for Wil-Kil Pest Control, a regional pest management company providing quality pest management for residential and commercial properties throughout Southeastern Wisconsin.
 As an Associate Certified Entomologist with over 18 years of experience in pest management, Shane’s blog provides expert tips and tricks, timely information and solutions for coexisting with the insect life and critters around us.
 To learn more about Wil-Kil Pest Control, please visit www.wil-kil.com.
 You can also follow the company on Facebook and Twitter (@WilKilPest).

 Finding a mouse in your house is enough to make a person sick – and so are the bacteria that are tracked in on its fur.
 In their search for food, mice will chew through walls and scavenge through cabinets and boxes, contaminating your food supply and dishes.